-- 1. Use appropriate laboratory techniques for the discipline. - 2.
-Apply proper methods in investigating, quantifying, and reasoning from scientific evidence.
+1. Use appropriate laboratory techniques for the discipline.

+2. Apply proper methods in investigating, quantifying, and reasoning from scientific evidence.
-- Common Necessary Features: (minimum content & skills required for transfer courses)

-- -Concepts and process of modern science focused on one discipline

-- -Relate discipline to modern life

-- -Apply methods in investigating, quantifying, and reasoning from scientific evidence
+- Common Necessary Features: (minimum content & skills required for transfer courses) - Concepts and process of modern science focused on one discipline - o Relate discipline to modern life - O Apply methods in investigating, quantifying, and reasoning from scientific evidence - Lab required - Transfer Course Level: 100 or higher Transfer Course Credits: 3 or more - Exemptions: See Math, Science, and Technology page

-- -Lab required

-- Transfer Course Level: 100 or higher

-- Transfer Course Credits: 3 or more

-- Exemptions:

-- o Students with a completed MNTC, AA, BA, or BS degree

-Science, Technology, and Society (3 credit Category) (K)
+Science, Technology, and Society (4 credit category) (K)

 DESCRIPTION: Addresses the linkage of science and technology with other aspects of contemporary society and the natural environment.
 Focuses on a technological issue that poses current and emerging choices and which rests on a body of scientific understanding.
-At least one-third of the course addresses the scientific and technological content, and at least one-third integrates it with contemporary issues.
+At least one third of the course addresses the scientific and technological content, and at least one-third integrates it with contemporary issues.
 Addresses the means and criteria by which society decides how to use and regulate the technology.
 Gives attention to historical perspectives, the relevant ethical and theological principles, and the mandates for Christian stewardship in response to future challenges.
 Applies and reinforces at least one of the topics of the mathematics category description.